zuozhenggh/learning-library/developer-library/skillset-tracker/nodejs-api/nodejs-api.md

   **Note**: If you choose to develop the code on your local machine you need to have installed **NodeJS**, **Oracle Instant Client** and **Visual Studio Code** (or other code editor of your choice), as mentioned in **Lab 2: Install and prepare prerequisites**.

-The final structure of the project you are going to create will look as in the picture below.
+The structure of the project you are going to create will look like the following:

   ![Project Structure](./images/nodej-api-project-structure.png)